jennymalmoe/LazyVegan/README.md

     Major Mono Display is a monospaced geometric sans serif all-uppercase typeface which also has a complete set of constructivist display characters with a playful attitude.
 This font is a great choice for playful web typography, especially at large point-sizes.
 Major Mono Display is a clean but charmig and unconventional font that also gives the site a relaxed vibe.
 The combination of these fonts represents both the healthy, vegan side aswell as the relaxed fast food approach.

 * Imagery
     Images and the choices of the images is an important component of this site.
-Websites with eye catching, beautiful images that appeal to the public at first glance, tends to get much more views and interests than text dominated sites.
+I chose contemporary, clean images that appeal to the target group.
+I have four appealing images at the home page to catch the visitors intrerest right away.

 * Icons
     Icons used in footer to set the tone for the sites design approach.(ÄNDRA)